 However, the machine identities for these mobile devices can become prime targets for cyber criminals if they are issued outside of enterprise policy, are not tracked or are left unrevoked after use.
 Bad actors can compromise machine identities from unprotected mobile devices and use them to access critical enterprise systems and data.
 These issues can be especially problematic with employee-owned devices.

 Visibility, intelligence and automation make up the same recipe for protecting widely used endpoint devices like iPads as they do for an organization’s load balancers and Next Gen Firewalls.
-And now two experts in the field have joined to close the loop on machine identity protection for Apple devices: Jamf and Venafi.
+And now two experts in the field have joined to close the loop on machine identity management for Apple devices: Jamf and Venafi.

-Jamf recently entered the league of leading developers sponsored by the Machine Identity Protection Development Fund.
+Jamf recently entered the league of leading developers sponsored by the Machine Identity Management Development Fund.
 I had the opportunity to meet with Jamf, who are the standard for Apple in the enterprise, and learn about their plans for integrating the Venafi Platform and Jamf Pro.
 Here I am speaking with Josh Jagdfeld, Director of Marketing at Jamf, about their involvement in the Development Fund.

-Bridget: Josh, tell us about Jamf.
+Tell us about Jamf.

 Josh: Jamf helps organizations succeed with Apple.
 More than 35,000 organizations use our software to connect, manage and protect their Apple products, apps and corporate resources in the cloud without ever having to touch the devices.
 With Jamf, Apple devices can be deployed to employees brand new in the shrink-wrapped box, set up automatically and personalized at first power-on and administered continuously throughout the life of the device.
 Our software solutions preserve and extend the native Apple experience, allowing employees to use their Apple devices as they do in their personal lives, while retaining their privacy and fulfilling IT’s enterprise requirements around deployment, access and security.